Clé de Peau is a luxury skincare and makeup brand but is Clé de Peau cruelty-free in 2021? We’ve got the answer here!

 I found evidence of Clé de Peau selling its products in mainland China through Clé de Peau’s Chinese website.
 Below are a couple of screenshots taken from their Chinese website, clearly showing several retailers in mainland China selling Clé de Peau products.

 Because of Clé de Peau’s decision to sell in mainland China stores, they must consent and pay to have their products tested on animals.
-That’s why all cosmetic brands selling in mainland China cannot be considered cruelty-free in 2020.
+That’s why most cosmetic brands selling in mainland China cannot be considered cruelty-free in 2021.

 Although Clé de Peau or Shiseido may not be conducting these animal tests themselves, they are knowingly allowing Chinese authorities to test their products on animals in order to sell in China.